ABOUT THIS RESOURCE

-Healthcare clinicians in Idaho play a vital role in helping build resilient individuals and communities which supports suicide prevention.
+Healthcare clinicians in Idaho play a vital role in helping build resilient individuals and communities to bolster suicide prevention.
 Evidence demonstrates that, "overall, 64 percent of patients made some type of healthcare visit within a month before attempting suicide, 38 percent of patients within a week, and nearly 95 percent within a year."* Often, community members with mental health challenges present to primary care with alternative medical concerns and complaints.
 These visits provide the perfect opportunity to screen for suicide risk and intervene appropriately.

 In an effort to help improve suicide care in the state, the Idaho Department of Health and Welfare's Suicide Prevention Program partnered with the Northwest MHTTC to provide access to the online course, "All Patients Safe."

 Watch this recorded webinar to hear about this partnership and Idaho's system-wide efforts including:

 - Suicide awareness and prevention efforts across the State

 - Lessons and recommendations for other communities, States, etc.

 All Patients Safe is a three-hour or six-hour interactive, self-paced training course designed to provide the necessary tools to medical providers and client-facing staff for preventing and educating patients about suicide.
 This course was developed in response to the public health crisis that is suicide by leading experts and health care organizations through Forefront Suicide Prevention (University of WA).
 All Patients Safe offers an engaging and informative option for providers and client-facing staff to become better skilled at suicide prevention.
 Perspectives of real patients coupled with practical skills help medical providers transfer what they learn to their practice and community.